Marianne-J/Data-Structures-Tutorial/tree.md

                 pass
 ```

 Once the function knows which direction to move, it should check whether the next node is empty.
 If it is, then it should insert the value there.
 This is the base case.
 If the node is not empty, then it should make a recursive call and keep searching.
-Not that the recursive call uses the next node instead of the current node.
+Note that the recursive call uses the next node instead of the current node.

 ```python
     def _insert(self, curr_node, value):